rust-lang/rust/text/0000-c-str-deref.md

 While it's not possible outside of unsafe code to unintentionally copy out or modify the nominal value of `CStr` under an immutable reference, some unforeseen trouble or confusion can arise due to the structure having a bogus size.
-A separate [RFC PR](https://github.com/rust-lang/rfcs/issues/709), if accepted, will solve this by opting out of `Sized`.
+A separate [RFC](https://github.com/rust-lang/rfcs/issues/813), if accepted, will solve this by opting out of `Sized`.

 # Alternatives